nhcooper123/TeachingMaterials/MSc_Museum/Methods in Macro - Module Outline.md

 ### Friday February 24th February

-**Morning:** Macroecology II: Using macroecology in conservation with the PREDICTS project.
+**Morning:** Big Data I: Using Big Data in conservation with the PREDICTS project.

 *Andy Purvis (a.purvis@nhm.ac.uk)*